MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 :::image type="content" source="./media/how-to-integrate-with-llm-app-devops/flow-directory-and-yaml.png" alt-text="Screenshot of a YAML file in VS Code highlighting the default input and flow directory." lightbox = "./media/how-to-integrate-with-llm-app-devops/flow-directory-and-yaml.png":::

-You can then trigger a single flow run for testing by using the prompt flow CLI or SDK as follows.
+You can then trigger a single flow run for testing by using the prompt flow CLI or SDK in the terminal as follows.

 # [Azure CLI](#tab/cli)